• Skip to main content

 Jump to Recipe

-Wrap up a healthy, light and easy dinner everyone will rave about with this Asian Beef Lettuce Wraps Recipe with Ginger Lime Dipping Sauce!
-Beef fills tender butter lettuce leaves here but chicken, turkey or pork will also work.
-Serve these healthy lettuce wraps with Miso-Glazed Eggplant for a flavor-packed side dish!
+Wrap up a healthy, light and easy dinner everyone will rave about with this Asian Beef Lettuce Wrap recipe with Ginger Lime Dipping Sauce!
+Beef fills tender butter lettuce leaves here, but chicken, turkey or pork will also work.
+Serve these healthy beef lettuce wraps with Miso-Glazed Eggplant for a flavor-packed side dish!

 Assembled Beef Lettuce Wraps Recipe with Lime Ginger Dipping Sauce with lime wedges on gray platter.